Doclic/NoEncryption/README.md

 ## What services does NoEncryption use?

 The only outside services that NoEncryption actively uses is bStats, and requests to the GitHub API. bStats is used to keep track of certain statistics of the plugin such as the build type, plugin version, server version, messages stripped, popups blocked, and other default bStats values.
 GitHub API requests are made to check for any updates to NoEncryption, which will be displayed at startup.
 For the bStats privacy policy, click <a href="https://bstats.org/privacy-policy">here</a>.
+For the GitHub privacy policy, click <a href="https://github.com/site/privacy">here</a>.
 Use of bStats and GitHub API can be toggled in the NoEncryption config.

 ## How can I report a bug with NoEncryption?

 To report a bug with NoEncryption, you can create an issue about the bug <a href="">here</a>.
 We ask that you make one issue per bug, and only one bug per issue.
 If your issue contains sensitive info, please notify us in the Discord Server, or email <a href="mailto:dev.v1nc3ntwastaken@gmail.com">dev.v1nc3ntwastaken@gmail.com</a>.
-(Both can be found at the top)
+(Both can be found at the top of the README)

 ## How can I contribute to NoEncryption?